The stability of propagating plane inertial waves in rotating fluids: Introduction

 Although IWs are important in geophysical and astrophysical applications, they have been less well studied than internal gravity waves (IGWs), which propagate in stably stratified fluids and also contribute to mixing in Earth's oceans \citep[e.g.][]{Staquet2002} and stellar interiors \citep[e.g.][]{BO2011}.
-Fortunately, many of the techniques used to study IGWs can be applied to IWs because these waves represent different limits of the same internal wave branch in a rotating and stratified incompressible fluid.
+These two wave types, however, derive from the same internal wave branch in a rotating and stratified incompressible fluid.
 As a result, they share many properties and, in particular, both are subject to triadic resonance instabilities (TRI) of small-amplitude waves, which transfer energy and momentum from a ``primary wave" to pairs of ``daughter waves" that satisfy temporal and spatial resonance conditions.
 Early studies of IGW stability focused on a subset of TRI known as parametric subharmonic instabilities (PSI) where the daughter wave frequencies are roughly half of the primary wave frequency \citep[for plane propagating IGWs, e.g.][]{Mied1976,Drazin1977,Klostermeyer1982,Sonmor1997}.
 One of the most comprehensive studies of IGW stability employed a numerical Floquet method applicable for any finite amplitude of the primary wave \citep{LR1996}.
 This approach also allows exploration of the stability of perturbations with wavelengths comparable to (or larger than) the primary wave, rather than being restricted to infinitesimally small wavelengths.